 >> Frequently asked: Surprisingly, no, their clothes don’t look wrinkled when they put them on (really!).

-So I decided to put baskets ($7 each from Target, although these White Baskets would also work well) on his changing table (it hasn’t been used for changing for quite awhile and this is where piles of unfolded laundry always ended up anyway).
+So I decided to put baskets ($7 each from Target, although these White Baskets would also work well) in the laundry room.

 SOCKS, SOCKS, SOCKS:

 Another pain of our previous laundry system, was what to do with unmatched socks.
 Like I mentioned above, I first simplified our family’s socks by replacing all of my kid’s socks with matching ones.

 So I added two baskets above our dryer in our laundry room, one for girl socks, and one for the boys’ socks.
 Because they only have three types of socks, it isn’t a big deal for them all to be mixed in one basket.